leisurecodog/E2E-Behavior-Classification/README.md

 - TP: Trajectory Prediction, modified from [DDPG](https://github.com/ghliu/pytorch-ddpg).
 - BC: Behavior Classification, modified from [GraphRQI](https://github.com/rohanchandra30/GraphRQI).
-- OT: Overtaking Assistance, combined from PINet, Yolact_Edge and our overtaking detection algorithm.
+- OT: Overtaking Assistance, combined from [PINet](https://arxiv.org/abs/2002.06604), [Yolact_Edge](https://github.com/haotian-liu/yolact_edge) and our overtaking detection algorithm.
+Please follow YolactEdge to calibration TensorRT, you can also execute this project without calibration (follow [there](https://github.com/haotian-liu/yolact_edge#inference-without-calibration)).

 If you want to modify the module, please follow the above abbreviation description to find corresponding folder.